 Update on our Recycle, Reuse and Reduce pledge:

 Soon, homes will be legally required to separate their waste into glass, plastic, paper and wet waste.
 This seems to be a challenge for most households, but we CHALLENGE our children to set an example at home and help with the implementation of this at home.
 We have introduced a new paper straw concept at both our Eateries, and we couldn’t be happier to reduce the usage of plastic straws.
-Our take away smoothie and juice cups are being replaced by a 100% compostable, disposable and recyclable product from Green Good, hoping to do away with more unnecessary plastic in our store.
+Our take away smoothie, coffee cups, and juice cups are being replaced by a 100% compostable, disposable and recyclable packaging from Green Good, hoping to do away with more unnecessary plastic in our store.
 We are currently working on a project to replace glad wrap/cling wrap in our fruit and vegetable section, with a recyclable option for packaging.

 We have also introduced mesh fresh fruit and veg bags, as to keep your fresh produce for longer without storing it in plastic or cling wrap.
 Our suppliers are still motivated to pack fruits and veg in cardboard boxes, that can be recycled at home, or returned to our shop for recycling.

-Not only are we passionate about our ethos to support biodynamic suppliers that supply clean, healthy, preservative free food from sustainable resources…but we have our own “Sustain and Regenerate our Earth” plan in the Jacksons group.
-We are always finding new ways to minimise waste and energy consumption and stay zero waste to landfill in our Eatery and Market.
+Not only are we passionate about our ethos to support biodynamic suppliers that supply clean, healthy, preservative-free food from sustainable resources…but we have our own “Sustain and Regenerate our Earth” plan in the Jacksons group.
+We are always finding new ways to minimize waste and energy consumption and stay zero waste to landfill in our Eatery and Market.

 Our Interior decor team has used recycled and antique materials to design and manufacture all our tables, chairs and decor in our markets.